 Yesterday, when we went for our lunch at a restaurant, we decided to have quzi.
 Quzi is a delicious dish and I love it very much.
-Whenever you take seat at any restaurant in Baghdad, they will first serve you with soup and a large selection of salads and plentiful amounts of breads.
+Whenever you take a seat at any restaurant in Baghdad, they will first serve you with soup and a large selection of salads and plentiful amounts of pieces of bread.
 Then they take orders for the meal.
-These soup, salads and breads accompany every meal in Iraq.
+These soup, salads, and loaves of bread accompany every meal in Iraq.

 We relished the spiced rice, succulent meat along with white beans stew, that was served along with Quzi.
 It was a sumptuous lunch.

 After our grand meal, we had two istikans of Iraqi tea: Chai Istikan.
 Tea is mostly drunk black in Iraq — dark and strong when brewed, with lots of sugar.
 The kettle with the tea is placed over another kettle with vigorously boiling water.
 This indirect heat method to brew the tea ensures that you do not boil the tea at any point, thus avoiding the bitterness.
 If you find the tea too dark or bitter, you can fill the istikan half-way and top with plain boiled water.

 Istikan is an Arabic word used to describe a unique-looking glass used mostly to drink tea.
 The word originated during the British colonization of much of the Middle East who referred to this unique-looking glass as “East Tea Can” that they used to drink tea — referring to a can of tea imported from the East (India, Sri Lanka).
 The British army took these glasses as souvenirs and used that reference to distinguish them from their large teacups.
 So this developed into the famous ‘Istikan’.